-61. Defendant Ten Cate Protective Fabrics USA d/b/a Southern Mills, Inc. ("Tencate") is a Georgia corporation that does business throughout the United States, including conducting business in Massachusetts.
+35. Defendant Southern Mills, Inc. d/b/a Ten Cate Protective Fabrics USA ("Tencate") is a Georgia corporation that does business throughout the United States, including conducting business in Massachusetts.
 Tencate has its principal place of business in Senoia, Georgia.
 Tencate developed, manufactured, marketed, distributed, released, sold, and/or used PFAS, PFAS materials, and products containing PFAS in turnouts and/or Class B foams, including in Massachusetts.